OwnYouLtd/.github/profile/README.md

 ### First things first

-We need to get OwnYou into people hands as soon as possible, helping them to collect their personal data, helping them extract intelligent profiles.
+- We need to get OwnYou into individual user hands as soon as possible, helping them to collect their personal data and helping them to extract intelligent profiles.
-We want publishers to use the OwnYou login button, helping individuals get access to high quality content.
+- We want publishers to use the OwnYou login button, helping individuals get access to high quality content in exchange for sharing those profiles.
-We want advertisers to learn and use our new attribution framework.
+- We want advertisers to learn and use our new attribution framework.

 All of this needs to come together in a minimal viable product (MVP).
 More detailed requirements for this MVP will emerge in the Projects section, before becoming Pull Requests, and then product.